 Virginia Avniel Spatz, a native of Chicago, lives and writes in Washington, DC.

 Her first hometown was once home to Kiikaapoi, Peoria, and other peoples; her childhood neighborhood was “Urban Renewed” out of existence.
 Her adopted city, on Anacostan/Nacotchtank land, was “Chocolate City” when she and her husband arrived.
 More than three decades later, little of what drew them to DC remains.
 This experience helped inform Rereading Exodus on the Anacostia: Some Lessons of Cross River Dialogue.
-(Print and ebook available through Lulu and locally in DC)

 She also maintains SayThisName (Marking DC Homicides; providing related resources) and produced several newsletters as a volunteer for Next Level Vision responses to gun violence.